-The first film in this series was nominated for best short documentary the at the LA Skins Fest, where it was screened at the Chinese Theatre in Hollywood and the World AIDS Conference in Durban South Africa.
+The first film in this series was nominated for best short documentary the at the LA Skins Fest, where two of the films were screened at the Chinese Theatre in Hollywood and the World AIDS Conference in Durban South Africa.

 Promising Practices In Eskasoni First Nation, was filmed on location in Nova Scotia.
 It focuses on a community that is addressing HIV and Hepatitis C; utilizing harm reduction, and by using cultural practices along with other evidence-based methods.

 The film also includes topics of high suicide rates, drug addiction and other health issues that drive high rates of HIV and Hepatitis C. The narrative is told through interviews with community leaders, health care professionals and those with lived experiences.